Siege of Fort Wayne: Aftermath

 The siege of Fort Wayne prompted Harrison to order punitive expeditions against nearby Native American villages.
 He sent a detachment of the 17th Infantry Regiment and mounted rifles under Colonel Samuel Wells against the Potawatomi villages of Five Medals, and another detachment of two Kentucky regiments under Brigadier General John Payne against Miami villages at the forks of the Wabash.
 The punitive expeditions culminated in the Battle of the Mississinewa in December 1812.
-Influential Miami Chief Pacanne had remained neutral in this latest war, but following American retaliation for the Fort Dearborn Massacre, Pacanne openly aligned with the British.
+Influential Miami Chief Pacanne had remained neutral but following American retaliation for the Fort Dearborn Massacre, Pacanne openly aligned with the British.

 The unsuccessful attempts to take Fort Harrison and Fort Wayne, as well as the reprisals by Harrison, caused many Native Americans to lose confidence.
 Many of them turned instead to the influential leadership of Tecumseh and joined his confederacy.
-No major Indian attacks occurred in the Indiana Territory for the rest of the war, but it was not until Tecumseh's defeat at the Battle of the Thames that the Native American pressure on United States settlers waned.
+No major Indian attacks occurred in the Indiana Territory for the rest of the war, but it was not until Tecumseh's defeat at the Battle of the Thames that the Native American pressure on settlers waned.

-On 18 September 1812, while the detachments were away attacking villages, General Winchester arrived at Fort Wayne.
+On September 18, 1812, while the detachments were away attacking villages, General Winchester arrived at Fort Wayne.
 Harrison relinquished command and later received orders from Secretary Eustis to regain control of Michigan Territory.
-Harrison's successes built his reputation, and he soon replaced Winchester as commander of the North West Army.
+Harrison's successes built his reputation, and he soon replaced Winchester as commander of the Army of the Northwest.
 He planned to use Fort Wayne as one staging ground in an attempt to retake Fort Detroit, leading to the Battle of Frenchtown four months later.

 Three active battalions of the current 3rd Infantry (1-3 Infantry, 2-3 Infantry and 4-3 Infantry) continue the lineage of the old 1st Infantry Regiment, which had a detachment at Fort Wayne.
 Following the destruction of the Council house during the siege, the building was reconstructed on the same site in 1816.